-ARTH 2302 Survey II
+ARTH 2302: Survey II

 A broad survey of art produced in Western Europe c.
 1400-1900.
 The course explores "realism" in all its complexity: why was it such a compelling mode of picturing or representing the world?
 By making periodic stops at various zones of contact between Europeans and other cultures around the world, not only do we examine modernity as a global condition, we begin to derive an anthropology of Western realism.

-ARTH 3366 Black Atlantic: Art and Global Empire, 1650-1850
+ARTH 3366: Black Atlantic: Art and Global Empire, 1650-1850

 This course examines the complicated and conflict-ridden period that saw the rise and fall of colonial slavery in the French and British empires.
-By looking at art and visual culture produced in France, England, the Carribbean, and the eastern seaboard of the United States, we will explore the diverse ways in which the Atlantic economy was given visual form, and try to put "capitalism" and "empire" back into the problem of slavery.
+By looking at art and visual culture produced in France, England, the Caribbean, and the eastern seaboard of the United States, we will explore the diverse ways in which the Atlantic economy was given visual form, and try to put "capitalism" and "empire" back into the problem of slavery.
 How do we understand the geographical basis of artifacts produced in the circum-Atlantic?
 If representation presumes a notion of subjecthood and citizenship, how was representation as such challenged by the colonial encounter?

-ARTH 3366 Spectacle and Modernity: Art and Visual Culture in France and England
+ARTH 3366: Spectacle and Modernity: Art and Visual Culture in France and England

 This course examines art and visual culture in France and England from the Great Exhibition to the beginning of the first World War, in terms of spectacle and commodity culture.
 By carefully looking at "high" Impressionist and Neo-Impressionist painting, at "low" visual culture produced around bohemian Montmartre, and at the new ways of seeing brought about by technological developments such as the cinema, we will come to understand art and visual culture's complicity in, and resistance to, the new regime of consumption.

-ARTH 5308 Theories and Methods in Art History
+ARTH 5308: Theories and Methods in Art History

 Examines methodological approaches in art history, from Winckelmann, Kant, Hegel, Riegl and Panofsky, to Baxandall, Clark, and Summers.
 How was the early, foundational phase of art history (late-18th century to c.
-1960s) challenged by the "New Art History" of the late-20th century, especially with regards to claims of race, class, and gender?
+1960s) challenged by the "New Art History" of the late 20th century, especially with regards to claims of race, class, and gender?
 The course argues for the continuing relevance of pre-1970s art historians such as Riegl and Panofsky to the practice of art history today, and for the indispensability of historiography to art-historical method.
 We will also unpack several rifts – "tradition" versus "modernity," "West" versus "non-West" – that have dogged, and structured, art-historical methodology.
 Especially relevant for MA students in Art History.